ch-stark/bry-blogs/acm/policy-templating-part1.md

   replicas: '{{ (eq (fromClusterClaim "env") "production" "staging") | ternary 6 2 }}'
 ~~~

-## printf to format and concatinate strings
+## printf to format and concatenate strings
 The `printf()` [function](https://pkg.go.dev/fmt) takes a templated string which contains the text to be formatted plus some annotated verbs that tell the function how to format the remaining arguments.

 Instead of using multiple template blocks like